TheAlgorithms/Python/README.md

 ### Cocktail shaker
 ![alt text][cocktail-shaker-image]

-From [Wikipedia][cocktail-shaker-wiki]: Cocktail shaker sort, also known as bidirectional bubble sort, cocktail sort, shaker sort (which can also refer to a variant of selection sort), ripple sort, shuffle sort, or shuttle sort, is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort.
+From [Wikipedia][cocktail-shaker-wiki]: **Cocktail shaker sort**, also known as _bidirectional bubble sort_, _cocktail sort_, _shaker sort_ (which can also refer to a variant of _selection sort_), _ripple sort_, _shuffle sort_, or _shuttle sort_, is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort.
 The algorithm differs from a bubble sort in that it sorts in both directions on each pass through the list.

 __Properties__
 * Worst case performance	O(n<sup>2</sup>)